Preparing for Your Level 2 Origym Assessment

 Ongoing Support for Future Personal Trainers

-Since publishing my original blog, I’ve heard from several people who’ve used these notes to pass their assessments.
-That feedback has inspired me to build something bigger; a supportive space for others on the same journey.
+Since publishing my original blog, I've heard from several people who've used these notes to pass their assessments.
+One person even booked a mock practical assessment with me in the gym after finding this post.